TEALSK12/introduction-to-computer-science/lesson_66.md

 ### Sharing Content

-- Inform students that their sharing should include:  pitch or poster (highlight key features); demo (how it works); reflections on their development process (what went well? what didn't go well);  lessons learned;  ideas for future work.
+- Inform students that their sharing should include:  pitch or poster (highlight key features); demo (how it works); reflections on their development process (what went well? what didn't go well);  lessons learnt;  ideas for future work.
 - Other questions to consider:
   - What skills did you use to complete this project?
   - What other skills do you wish you had?